 🧁 Other goodies

-Love a bright lemon flavor?
-Looking for more delicious lemon cake recipes?
+Love a bright lemon flavor and looking for more delicious lemon cake recipes?
 Why not check out my delicious recipe for an easy lemon white chocolate cake.
 It’s made with my favorite lemon white chocolate no-cream ganache!

 Or how about a different tangy treat?
 Give my recipe for a passionfruit curd a try – it’s creamy and tangy and I’m a bit obsessed with it.